npatsiatzis/moving_average/docs/Specification.md

 ### 2. DEFINITIONS

-1. **Width**
+1. **width**

-   Number of bits of samples.
+   Width refers to the length in bits of the sample data words.
-2. **Tap**
+1. **length**

-   A FIR's taps are the coefficient values.
-The number of taps is the amount of memory (length) needed to implement the filter.
+   Length refers to the number of sample words that are considered using the filter function to produce a specific filter output value.

 ### 3. APPLICABLE DOCUMENTS